QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

 Resource Limitations
 ====================

 Training machine learning algorithms can be quite computationally expensive.
 There is a 10 minute limit on a time single loop in backtesting.
 This means that if we are training a model on a large dataset, algorithm may time out.
-The :code:`self.Train` method increases this limit to 30 minutes, allowing us more time to train our model.
+The ``self.Train`` method increases this limit to 30 minutes, allowing us more time to train our model.
 You can learn more in the `Machine Learning <https://www.quantconnect.com/docs/algorithm-reference/machine-learning#Machine-Learning-Training-Models>`__ documentation.

 |